-The Asis-Pacific ISLA™ Program is held annually by (ISC)² in cooperation with the (ISC)² Asian Advisory Board to recognize outstanding leadership and achievements in workforce improvement of information security and management professionals in the Asia-Pacific region.
+The Asia-Pacific ISLA™ Program is held annually by (ISC)² in cooperation with the (ISC)² Asia-Pacific Advisory Council to recognize outstanding leadership and achievements in workforce improvement of information security, software security and management professionals in the Asia-Pacific region.
+The Call for Nominations will be open from March 27th - May 8th, 2015.

-- Senior Information Security Professional (examples include: CSO, CISO, and information security manager or senior security manager with significant information security management responsibilities) who has significantly contributed to the enhancement of the information security workforce by demonstrating a leadership role in any information security workforce improvement initiative, program or project.
-Candidates in this category typically should have at least 10 years of work experience, 7 of which are directly related to information security.
+- Senior Information Security Professional (examples include: Chief Security Officer, Chief Information Security Officer, IT Security Manager, Software Architect, Chief Technical Officer or Senior Security Manager with significant information security management responsibilities) who has significantly contributed to the enhancement of the information security of the information and/or security workforce by demonstrating a leadership role in any information and/or software security workforce improvement initiative, program or project.
+Candidates in this category typically should have at least 10 years of work experience, 7 of which are directly related to information and/or software security.

-- Managerial Professional for an Information Security Project (non-information security professional examples include: CIO, CFO, and program/project manager) who has significantly contributed to the enhancement of the information security workforce by demonstrating a leadership role in any information security workforce improvement initiative, program or project.
+- Managerial Professional for an Information Security Project (non-information security professional examples include: Chief Information Officer, Chief Financial Officer, and program/project manager) who has significantly contributed to the enhancement of the information and/or software security workforce by demonstrating a leadership role in any information and/or software security workforce improvement initiative, program or project within the last 12 months.
 Candidates in this category typically should have at least 10 years of work experience and occupy a senior-level position within their organization.

-- Information Security Practitioner who has distinguished themselves for implementing and/or managing the implementation of a component of a security program (examples include: managing a security awareness and training program and, conducting difficult, complex security evaluations) Candidates in this category typically should have at least six years of work experience, three of which are directly related to information security.
+- Information Security Practitioner who has distinguished themselves for implementing and/or managing the implementation of a component of a security program (examples include: managing a security awareness and training program, executing secure software development, conducting difficult, complex security evaluations) Candidates in this category typically should have at least six years of work experience, three of which are directly related to information and/or software security.

-Candidates for all categories will be examined against the following criteria in which " IT security/ information security workforce or senior management" is defined as those individuals whose full-time job is information security, in its various forms, including security program management, firewall administration, providing security awareness and training, or management, such as CEO, CIO, or project manager, etc. These individuals are likely to have spent a good part of their careers working in the information security or management field.
+Candidates for all categories will be examined against the following criteria in which " information and/or software security workforce or senior management" is defined as those individuals whose full-time job is information security, in its various forms, including security program management, firewall administration, providing security awareness and training, or management, such as CEO, CIO, or project manager, etc. These individuals are likely to have spent a good part of their careers working in the information and/or software security or management field.
 They will be recognized for demonstrating leadership in advancing the status of career information security/ IT management by:

-- Their contribution to the improvement of the information security workforce within their organization
+- Their contribution to the improvement of the information and/or software security workforce within their organization

-- Their leadership role in any information security workforce improvement initiatives, programs or projects
+- Their leadership role in any information and/or software security workforce improvement initiatives, programs or projects

-- Their record of continuing involvement in information security workforce improvement initiatives, working groups and other similar activities
+- Their record of continuing involvement in information and/or software security workforce improvement initiatives, working groups and other similar activities

-- Their distinctive achievement, outcome or results of an information security workforce enhancement initiative outside their regular job responsibilities
+- Their distinctive achievement, outcome or results of an information and/or software security workforce enhancement initiative outside their regular job responsibilities

 Examples can include, but are not limited to: